rwsenser/c360b1/README.md

 2) Decide which IBM mainframe emulator(s) to use

     We tend to first test with z390 and then with a Hercules-based system.

 3) Customize Scripts (bat files) for PC use

-4) Be certain the a recent version of Python3 is installed to support the c360expand.py script.
+   This normally amounts to changing PATH in the setPath.bat file.

-This normally amounts to changing PATH in the \textbf{setPath.bat} file.
+4) Be certain that a recent version of Python3 is installed to support the c360expand.py script.

 5) Run the Installation Verification Programs on the s/360 emulator.